tc39/proposal-smart-pipelines/readme.md

 array.map(+> # + 2);
 ```
 These functions are also the same with each other.
 They both pipe a unary
-parameter into a topic-style pipeline whose bodies are the topic plus two.
+parameter into a topic-style pipeline whose only step is the topic plus two.

 <td>